dasaplan/ts-mono/packages/openapi-tolerant-reader/docs/typesafe_parsing_the_unknown_with_zod.md

 ### Parsing the response from the Animal Shelter's Rest API

 The Animal Shelters API is pretty large.
 We plan to later generate the Schemas from the Openapi specification.
 However, for this iteration we write a minimal version of the schemas by hand.
-Later the written schemas should match the generated ones.

 We skimmed through the API and can infer that **Pet** is a **oneOf**-schema with a **discriminator** of the property "**type**".
 This means most fields depend on the pet.type.
 In the API only a Cat e.g., has a field "**mood**".
 Yet all pets have a field "**id**", "**name**" and "**type**".

-For this example we will write the schemas as they would be generated and reduce the set of fields for our needs.

 ```typescript
   // TODO: generate API schemas from Openapi specification